Women in South Korea: History

-After becoming independent from Japan, the Republic of Korea was established as a liberal democracy.
-Women were granted the constitutional right to equal opportunities and could pursue education, work, and public life.
+After becoming independent from Japan, the Republic of Korea was established as a liberal democracy and women gained constitutional rights.
 A number of schools were founded for the education of women.
 Women educated in these schools began to take part in the arts, teaching and other economic activities.
 They also engaged other women in the discussion of gender equality.
 The percentage of women in professional fields has steadily increased which has resulted in significant contributions to society, especially in terms of increasing GDP.

-As they took a larger role in economic activities, the educational level of women also increased, providing additional opportunities for professionalization.
-Today, Korean women receive high levels of education and actively participate in a wide variety of fields, including education, medicine, engineering, scholarship, the arts, law, literature, and sports.
+As they took a larger role in economic activities, women experienced greater education attainment, providing additional opportunities for professionalization.
+Today, Korean women receive high levels of education and actively participate many fields and industries.

-In 1973, the women's groups in South Korea united in the Pan-Women's Society for the Revision of the Family Law to revise the discriminating Family Law of 1957, a cause that remained a main focus for the rest of the 20th-century, and finnally resulted in a major reform of the Family Law in 1991.
+In 1973, the women's groups in South Korea united in the Pan-Women's Society for the Revision of the Family Law to revise the discriminating Family Law of 1957, a cause that remained a main focus for the rest of the 20th century, and finally resulted in a major reform of the Family Law in 1991.

 Women's participation in social and economic culture was expected to continue to grow and diversify after the election of South Korea's first female president, Park Geun-Hye in 2013.
-This was partially due to Park Geun-Hye's promise to promote a "women’s revolution" and provide support for childcare, increased opportunities for promotion, and salary equality.
-Furthermore, Park Geun-Hye also promised to make other advances for women, including: increasing the representation of women, facilitating women's employment and providing support for female workers, increasing educational opportunities for women to be competitive in the labor market, providing social welfare policies for women and promoting women's involvement in various social activities.
-However, not all of these policies were realised.
+This was partially due to Park Geun-Hye's promise to promote a "women's revolution" and provide support for childcare, increased opportunities for promotion, and salary equality.
+Park Geun-Hye also promised to make other advances for women, but not all of these policies were realised.